|

 The use of the word “guard” suggests that Timothy (us as well)

-should keep close watch over whatever God has given him.
+should keep close watch over whatever God has given him or us.

 God “entrusted” Timothy with a “good deposit”.